Flight Attendants Union Demands Investigation of 'Sexist' Skit Caught on Video

-A union that represents flight attendants is demanding American Airlines investigate a video of a skit depicting flight attendants dancing suggestively to attract passengers, the Association of Professional Flight Attendants said Sunday in a statement.
+A union that represents flight attendants is demanding American Airlines investigate a video of a skit depicting flight attendants dancing suggestively to attract passengers, the group said Sunday in a statement.

 The video, which was posted on Twitter, featured women dressed as flight attendants singing and dancing to "Big Spender" around a man depicting an American Airlines Executive Platinum customer.

 "This cannot be happening in today's environment.
-We will not tolerate our profession being objectified in a sexist manner," APFA National President Lori Bassani said.
+We will not tolerate our profession being objectified in a sexist manner," Association of Professional Flight Attendants National President Lori Bassani said.
 "We want the facts about the company's involvement and we want answers."

 The APFA asked American Airlines CEO Doug Parker to investigate and asked to know about management's involvement in the skit.